 • EMS—air and ground

 We believe that top-quality patient care requires collaboration and teamwork.
-We’ve assembled a highly knowledgeable and experienced team of specialists, clinicians, nurses, technicians, and therapists who are here to work with you and your doctor to ensure that you get the high-quality medical care you need.
+We’ve assembled a highly knowledgeable and experienced team of specialists, clinicians, nurses, technicians and therapists to work with you and your doctor to ensure you get high-quality medical care.

 Asante’s heart and vascular program has been in existence for more than 35 years, during which time our surgeons have performed more than 16,000 cardiac operations.
-Asante has four board-certified, extremely experienced cardiothoracic surgeons who, along with 13 cardiologists, provide around-the-clock cardiac care.
+Asante's board-certified, extremely experienced cardiothoracic surgeons, along with cardiologists, provide around-the-clock cardiac care.
 Performing more than 500 cardiac operations each year, our surgeons keep their skills on the leading edge of cardiac technology.

 We also work with specialists from Southern Oregon Cardiology LLC and Oregon Surgical Specialists, PC.
 Both groups are located in the Cardiovascular Institute building on the Asante Rogue Regional Medical Center campus.